EPUB Metadata and Publisher Checklist

 Warning pattern: issue persists after correction

-Fix: Confirm validator and distributor checks use newest export and remove stale local copies.
+Fix: Confirm validator and distributor checks are using the newest export and remove stale local copies.

-Verify: Renamed latest EPUB passes metadata checks cleanly.
+Verify: The newly named EPUB passes metadata checks cleanly.

 The Senswriter way (faster)